mdn/curriculum/curriculum/1-core/3-scripting.md

 Learning outcomes:

-- Understand the purpose of loops — you want to do something very similar many times, and don’t want to have to repeat the same code every time.
+- Understand the purpose of loops — you want to do something very similar many times, and don't want to have to repeat the same code every time.

 - Basic for loops.